 “Surface Mold” Removal

-Step 1: Identify The Mold Affected Surfaces
+Step 1: Identity The Mold Affected Surfaces

 For this step, place a small piece of painter’s tape near but not on each mold spot you locate.
 This will help you quickly identify them later when removing mold in your house.